I have tried it with different ages and levels and it has proved to be a fun and challenging way of doing revision.

 Prepare a set of questions on vocabulary areas, grammar points, verb patterns, etc. from recent lessons.
 The questions could go along the lines of:

 - How do you spell drought?

 - Does assault mean the same as rob?

 - What do you call the person who takes a plane by force?

-This activity allows for all sorts of variations as regards scoring, timing, frequency and items to be evaluated.
-You can either hold just one quiz session or have a quiz session every Monday over a couple of months.
-You can also have a thematic quiz!
+This activity allows for all sorts of variations as regards theme, scoring, timing, frequency and items to be evaluated.
+You can either hold just one quiz session or have a weekly quiz session over a couple of months.